Missing dollar riddle

 The missing dollar riddle is a famous riddle that involves an informal fallacy.
-It dates to at least the 1930s, although similar puzzles are much older.
+It dates back to at least the 1930s, although similar puzzles are much older.

 Statement

 Although the wording and specifics can vary, the puzzle runs along these lines:

 Three guests check into a hotel room.
 The manager says the bill is $30, so each guest pays $10.
 Later the manager realizes the bill should only have been $25.
 To rectify this, he gives the bellhop $5 as five one-dollar bills to return to the guests.

 On the way to the guests' room to refund the money, the bellhop realizes that he cannot equally divide the five one-dollar bills among the three guests.
 As the guests are not aware of the total of the revised bill, the bellhop decides to just give each guest $1 back and keep $2 as a tip for himself, and proceeds to do so.

 As each guest got $1 back, each guest only paid $9, bringing the total paid to $27.
 The bellhop kept $2, which when added to the $27, comes to $29.
 So if the guests originally handed over $30, what happened to the remaining $1?

 There seems to be a discrepancy, as there cannot be two answers ($29 and $30) to the math problem.
 On the one hand it is true that the $25 in the register, the $3 returned to the guests, and the $2 kept by the bellhop add up to $30, but on the other hand, the $27 paid by the guests and the $2 kept by the bellhop add up to only $29.